-- Know which plants in your garden are sensitive to frost.
-Some of the most common frost-sensitive plants that people in the Phoenix area plant in their yards are Bougainvillea, Hibiscus, Natal Plum, Cape Honeysuckle and the Red Bird of Paradise.
-Many people in the Valley of the Sun have citrus trees, and they can be frost sensitive.
-Non-native cactus plants may also be at risk.
-If your plants are new or actively growing they probably need frost-protection.
+- Know your plants: It's important to learn which plants in your garden are easily damaged by low temperatures.
+Some of the most common frost-sensitive desert plants are Bougainvillea, Hibiscus, Natal Plum, Cape Honeysuckle, and the Red Bird of Paradise.
+Citrus trees and non-native cactus plants may also be at risk.
+If your plants are new or actively growing, they probably need frost-protection.

-- When you listen to the weather report on the local news, remember that the weather station where the official temperature is taken is in central Phoenix.
-That might be very different from the weather you get at your house.
-Different parts of the Phoenix metro area may be colder, depending on the elevation, the amount of concrete in the area, etc. You should probably get a thermometer and compare your actual temperature to the local Phoenix forecasts.
-That way, if you know that your reading is always about four degrees colder, you'll be prepared for frost even if they say it will be a low of 35°F in Phoenix.
+- Take an accurate temperature: Different parts of the desert may experience lower temperatures, depending on the elevation and the amount of concrete in the area.
+If you live in a more rural area, use an outdoor thermometer and compare your actual temperature to the nearest city's.
+That way, if you know that your reading is always about four degrees lower, you'll be prepared for frost even if nearby forecasts call for a low of 35 degrees Fahrenheit.

-- Citrus trees that have not yet reached maturity, and especially lime and lemon trees, need frost protection.
-It can be very difficult to cover large trees, but either do the best you can, or take your chances.
-Unless it is a severe frost, a mature citrus tree will most likely come back from frost exposure the following spring.
+- Protect citrus trees: Citrus trees that have not yet reached maturity, and especially lime and lemon trees, need frost protection.
+It can be very difficult to cover large trees, but it's worth it to do the best you can.
+Unless it experiences a very severe frost, a mature citrus tree will most likely come back from frost exposure the following spring.

-- Keep watering your plants evenly during the winter.
-Wet soil absorbs heat during the day.
-In the winter always water your plants and trees in the morning.
+- Keep watering your plants: Wet soil absorbs heat during the day.
+In the winter, always water your plants and trees in the morning.
 That way the leaves will be dry by the time it starts to get cold at night.
 As always, don't overwater.

-- Don't remove plant and tree frost covers if it is still dark, and preferably not until late in the morning the next day.
+- Don't rush to uncover: Try to refrain from removing plant and tree frost covers if it's still dark, and preferably not until late in the morning the next day.
 Some of the coldest temperatures are just after sunrise.